sk-sahu/EcoGEx/README.md

 **Arabidopsis EcoGEx** helps to find Expression of a Gene across different ecotypes of Arabidopsis and the geographical locations information.

 By simply using AGI (Arabidopsis Gene Identifier) ID you can look at their Expression pattern and Compare.

+Here is an example of some graphical outputs from the results after running the app:
 <img src="./inst/app/images/EcoGEx_results.png">

 --------------